m1ckr1sk/python-warrior/Repl.md

 Expand the python warrior folder
 Expand the folder with your name followed by -beginner Click the folder README for instructions.
+Click run and enter the number 1 and press return